-INHOSPITABLE follows the story of patients and activists as they band together to fight UPMC, a multi-billion dollar nonprofit hospital behemoth in western Pennsylvania.
-In its quest for market domination, UPMC was making vital care unaffordable for hundreds of thousands of vulnerable patients.
+INHOSPITABLE follows the story of patients and activists as they band together in an effort to fight UPMC, a multi-billion dollar nonprofit hospital behemoth in western Pennsylvania.
+In its quest for market domination, UPMC was planning to make vital care unaffordable for hundreds of thousands of vulnerable patients.
 These patients were taxpayers who had been subsidizing this supposedly nonprofit institution whose main mission as a charity was to serve the community.
 This illuminating documentary tells the inspiring story of these brave patients and activists who, faced with life-or-death consequences, fight to win the battle for their health — and their community.

 01 - US Hospitals are a Big Business

 Most Americans believe that if we can fix our insurance and pharmaceutical issues, we could have more affordable healthcare in the United States.
 Sadly, this just isn’t true.
 The Covid19 pandemic has further revealed one of the largest contributors to our broken healthcare system: HOSPITALS.

 National Health Expenditures 2019 Highlights: More of our healthcare dollars go to hospitals than any other service (by far)

 Health Care Cost Institute’s Price Index : The price of health care services can be dramatically different depending on where one receives those services.
 HCCI’s price index compares the prices paid for the same set of health care services in 112 metro areas across the country

 US HOSPITALS HAVE POWER

 Hospitals have escaped scrutiny for many reasons: they’re pillars of the community, they’re the largest employers in most regions, people have emotional connections to their doctors.
 They also have a very powerful lobby in Washington and at the state level.